GianlucaGuarini/fcf/readme.md

 ### value property

-The `fcf.switch` objects will retain the value returned by the first `then` call matched
+The `fcf.switch` objects retain the value returned by the first matched `then` call

 ```js
 const {value} = fcf